Albany State University: Establishment and growth

-W. E. B. Du Bois inspired Holley to return to the South after he read Du Bois's writings on the plight of Albany's blacks in The Souls of Black Folk.
+W. E. B. Du Bois inspired Holley to return to the South after he read Du Bois's writings on the plight of Albany's Black community in The Souls of Black Folk.
 Holley relocated to Albany to start a school.
 With the help of a $2,600 gift from the Hazard family, Holley organized a board of trustees and purchased 50 acre of land for the campus, all within a year.
 The aim of the institution at the time was to provide elementary education and teacher training for the local Black population.

-The institution was turned over to the state of Georgia in 1917 as Georgia Normal and Agricultural College, a two-year agricultural and teacher-training institution.
+In 1917, the institution became a state-supported school under the name Georgia Normal and Agricultural College, a two-year agricultural and teacher-training institution.

-In 1932, the school became part of the University System of Georgia and in 1943 it was granted four-year status and renamed Albany State College.
-The transition to four-year status heavily increased the school's enrollment.

-In 1981 the college offered its first graduate program, a prelude to the school being upgraded to university status in 1996.

-In July 1994, most of the campus was flooded and suffered extensive damage when Tropical Storm Alberto caused the Flint River to overflow.
-Afterwards, the campus was extended towards the east with many new buildings erected on the higher ground.
+In 1932, the school became part of the University System of Georgia and in 1943 it was granted four-year status and renamed Albany State College, a transition that significantly increased enrollment.
+In 1981, the college offered its first graduate program, paving the way for its upgrade to university status in 1996.
+In July 1994, most of the campus was flooded and suffered extensive damage when Tropical Storm Alberto caused the Flint River to overflow; the campus was subsequently extended eastward, with many new buildings erected on higher ground.